Government | Residents | Business | Visitors | Search | Directory | Feedback | HOME

 Aircraft are appraised using the VREF guide, AeroCrafter or The Trade-A-Plane; homebuilt aircraft are appraised using the Information or Kit Assembled Aircraft to report a more accurate description of the aircraft.
 In order to arrive at a fair market value, the owner of an aircraft should report the condition and engine hours since last overhauled.
 (The condition includes the interior and exterior).
 If engine hours are reported, they are appraised using the Aircraft Valuation Worksheet.

-If aircraft, (which includes hot air balloons) are a 1969 model or older, taxpayers may request an exemption.
+If aircraft, including hot air balloons, are 30 years or older, taxpayers may request an exemption.
 If an aircraft is used strictly for business, a request for exemption may be filed.
-Exemption request forms may be requested by calling 660-9250, or send us an e-mail.
+Exemption request forms may be requested by calling 660-9250, or send us an email.

 In order to get a fair market value, owners of hot air balloons should report the total number of air time hours, the size designation or cubic feet of the envelope, the original purchase price, and number of burners and fuel tanks.